MakerReduxCorp/grammar/docs/workstep.rst

     *How many times must this one unit of work be repeated to complete a single product.
 Must be a whole positive number.*

-    For an example of use of amount vs repeat:
+    For an example of how to use of amount vs repeat:

         workstep abc

             repeat 3

             amount 0.5

             amount_unit hr

-    Would be interpreted as: a 'workstep abc' takes 0.5 hours and is repeated 3 times.
+    Would be interpreted as: an "abc" workstep takes 0.5 hours and is repeated 3 times.

     So a total of 1.5 hrs is needed to produce one product.